By J. L. Starkey

 “You have arrived at a town.”

 On 13 July, the group arrived at a place “…where the road forks, the right hand leading to Oregon…and the left to California.”
 Two men chose the right turn, but the rest opted to go left.
-After all, they were going to strike it rich, and they were getting closer to their goal!
+After all, they were going to strike it rich!

 The group continued along the Trail with cholera tagging along as their unwanted companion.
-On 16 July, David Pucket became the next victim of the disease.
+On 16 July, group member David Pucket fell victim to the disease.
 An ambitious young man, he made the journey “…to get money enough to educate himself, that he might be useful in the world.”
 The men buried him ten miles east of the Green River and then continued on the Trail.

 And John Wood continued to write it all down.